General Motors Y platform: End of the first Y platform

 Each of the Buick, Olds and Pontiac Y-body senior compacts were replaced by a larger intermediate-sized platform called the A-Body for the 1964 model year, which was shared with the Chevrolet Chevelle.
 With the switch from a senior compact to an intermediate-sized platform, most of these "innovative" features were discontinued such as the Tempest's four-cylinder engine and transaxle, the aluminum block V8 (whose tooling was sold to Rover of England who improved the design enjoying considerable success with it as the Rover V8 in models such as the Rover P5B and Range Rover) and the Olds Jetfire's turbocharged version of that V8.
 Also, the uni-body construction used in the Y-body cars was replaced by conventional body-on-frame construction for the A-body.
-The Buick V6 was continued and enlarged to 225 cubic inches with the basic engine remaining in production for many years, with a 3.8-liter or 231 cubic-inch displacement.
-The aluminum V8 was replaced by conventional cast-iron block V8s of 300 cubic inches for the Buick Special/Skylark and 330 inches for the Oldsmobile F-85/Cutlass, while Pontiac carried over its 326 cubic-inch V8 to the '64 Tempest/LeMans line while switching the base engine from the four-cylinder to a 215 cubic-inch inline six-cylinder.
+The Buick V6 was continued and enlarged to 225 cubic inches, with the basic engine remaining in production for many years, with a 3.8-liter or 231-cubic-inch displacement.
+The aluminum V8 was replaced by conventional cast-iron-block V8s of 300 cubic inches for the Buick Special/Skylark and 330 inches for the Oldsmobile F-85/Cutlass, while Pontiac carried over its 326-cubic-inch V8 to the '64 Tempest/LeMans line while switching the base engine from the four-cylinder to a 215-cubic-inch inline six-cylinder.

-Second Y platform (1976–2019)
+Second Y platform (1976–present)

 Y bodies built for 1976-1980 used a GM-standard 13 character Vehicle Identification Number, or VIN, with the second character denoting the series, followed by the body type, engine code, model year and assembly plant.

 Y bodies built for 1981-1984 can be identified by the inclusion of the Y as the fifth character in the 17 character VIN.
 Y bodies built for 1985 and later can be identified by the inclusion of the Y as the fourth character in the VIN.
 Only two Y-body cars have been produced in this second group: